shaussler/TheoreticalUniverse/documentation/faraday_tensor_derivation.rst

 presented with modern notation and the benefit of hindsight.

 This derivation might not be widely known.
-If I am mistaken and you are aware of freely available resources covering this topic, don't hesitate to open an issue or directly provide corrections by sending a merge request to my `Github repository
+If I am mistaken and you are aware of freely available resources covering this derivation, open an issue and I will include a reference.
+Also if you find mistakes don't hesitate to open an issue or directly provide corrections by sending a merge request to my `Github repository
 <https://github.com/shaussler/electromagnetism/>`_.

+I assume the reader possesses a strong grasp of vector calculus, including familiarity with the vector dot and cross products, as well as matrix multiplication.
+Surprisingly, while an understanding of Maxwell's equations and tensor calculus can enrich the content, they are not essential to follow this derivation.

 The Vector Formulation of Mr. Heaviside
 ---------------------------------------